-- Students wishing to pursue the combined BS/MS track must notify the director of the OM program, in writing, of their intent to pursue this degree.
-This letter is to be submitted during the spring semester of the junior year, and a copy provided to their medical imaging advisor. - 2.
-During the fall semester, senior year, students must submit the completed graduate application (obtain from the Center for Adult and Continuing Education).
+Students wishing to pursue the combined BS/MS track must notify the director of the OM program, in writing, of their intent to pursue this degree.
+This letter is to be submitted during the spring semester of the junior year, and a copy provided to their medical imaging advisor.

+- 2. During the fall semester, senior year, students must submit the completed graduate application (obtain from the Center for Adult and Continuing Education).
 A minimum overall GPA of 2.8 is required in order to apply. - 3.
 Because formal admission cannot be granted until a student earns an undergraduate degree, students must notify the director of the OM program, in writing, once he/she has graduated, indicating the intent to pursue this degree.
 Applicants are eligible for full admission to the graduate program providing they meet the admission criteria outlined in the OM section of this catalog.

-For complete information on the admission requirements for the master of science in organizational management see page 232.
+For complete information on the admission requirements for the master of science in organizational management, see Organizational Management under the College of Professional Studies and Social Sciences.